API Reference¶

 print(f"async_fn{i} was cancelled.")

-Runs multiple tasks concurrently and waits until either one completes or all are cancelled.
+Runs multiple tasks concurrently, then waits until either one completes or all are cancelled.
 As soon as one completes, the others will be cancelled.

 tasks = await wait_any(async_fn0(), async_fn1(), async_fn2())